9.2 Classroom Policies

 Students may appeal the decisions of Deans through the academic appeals process in section 9.5.

-A student may be refused permission to write the final examination in a course on the recommendation of the instructor, with the concurrence of the Department Chair, in the following circumstances:
+A student may be refused permission to write take the final examination in a course on the recommendation of the instructor, with the concurrence of the Department Chair and Dean, in the following circumstances:

 - The student has neglected to do a substantial portion of the written assignments in a course of which these are an essential feature, or has been frequently absent from class in a course in which class participation is necessary.